 The Campus School Leadership Council is an elected board of two student representatives from the fourth through eighth grades.
 They are responsible for keeping communication lines open with the student body and are the voice for ECS students.
 Students, teachers, and administrators make suggestions together to help improve our school.
 Their mission is to lead all students in service, social, and personal growth.

 Students participate in fundraisers for various charities and for school improvements.
-Specifically, Leadership Council supports and promotes the annual Tanzania walk, a fundraising event for St. Therese of Lisieux, in Dar es Salaam, Tanzania.
+The Leadership Council supports and promotes the annual Tanzania Walk, a fundraising event for St. Therese of Lisieux, in Dar es Salaam, Tanzania.

-Our leadership council heads the Spirit Day celebration held during Catholic Schools Week–the most anticipated week of the year!
-The council students plan and organize games, skits, cheer contests, and a pep rally.
-The event culminates with the very popular faculty vs. eighth grade volleyball games.
+Our Leadership Council heads the Spirit Day celebration held during Catholic Schools Week–the most anticipated week of the year!
+The council plans and organizes games, skits, cheer contests, and a pep rally.

 - January 27, 2018 - Regional competition at University of Wisconsin-Milwaukee